Hithaishi-Lokesh/Olympic_DA/README.md

 ORDER BY medal_count DESC
 LIMIT 1;
 ```
-The columns in your Olympic events dataset:

-ID: A unique identifier for each entry in the dataset.
-Name: The name of the Olympian.
-Sex: The gender of the Olympian (e.g., Male, Female).
-Age: The age of the Olympian at the time of the event.
-Height: The height of the Olympian (usually in centimeters).
-Weight: The weight of the Olympian (usually in kilograms).
-Team: The name of the team the Olympian belongs to (e.g., a specific country or region).
-Country Code: The code representing the country (usually in ISO format).
-Games: The specific Olympic Games (e.g., "Summer Olympics 2020").
-Year: The year the Olympics took place.
-Season: Indicates whether it was a Summer or Winter Olympics.
-City: The city where the Olympics were hosted.
-Sport: The sport in which the Olympian competed.
-Event: The specific event within the sport (e.g., 100m sprint).
-Medal: The type of medal won (Gold, Silver, Bronze)

 1. **Medal Distribution by Country**: Find out which countries have won the most medals overall or in specific sports.